Pig On The Run Captured In Downtown Dallas

-DALLAS (CBS11) – It was a wild night for one Dallas County Sheriff’s deputy after he was forced to corral and capture a loose creature of the hoofed-kind just outside of downtown Dallas.
+DALLAS (CBS11) – It was a wild night for one Dallas County Sheriff’s deputy after he was forced to corral and capture a loose creature of the hooved-kind just outside of downtown Dallas.

 Isaac Davies had just stepped out of a play in Fair Park when it happened.